-Centres/Ministries must appoint a local examiner to conduct the Speaking Test, and must notify Cambridge of the examiner's name and qualifications using form NOE which may be downloaded from www.cie.org.uk/samples.
+Centres/Ministries must appoint a local examiner to conduct the Speaking Test.
+At least four weeks before the start of the Speaking Test period, they must notify Cambridge of the examiner's name and qualifications using form NOE which may be downloaded from www.cie.org.uk/samples.
 Cambridge must be notified of any subsequent changes to this information as soon as possible.